jacentino/SqlFun/README.md

         >> DbAction.map (resultOnly id)
 ```
 ### Utilizing `dbaction` and `asyncdb` computation expressions
-It's easy to execute one query with `run` function.
+It's easy to execute one query with `runAsync` or `run` function.
 To execute more queries in a context of one open connection, computation expression can be used:
 ```fsharp
     asyncdb {
         let! postId = Blogging.insertPost post